 - Close the Instant Pot and turn pressure valve to sealing.
 Set Instant Pot to Manual/Pressure Cook mode and adjust the time to 5 minutes.
 Follow with Quick release.
 Garnish with the remaining caramelized onions and cilantro.

-- Serve with Raita and lime wedges.
+- Finally, serve with Raita and lime wedges.

 Love the warm comforting flavors of this hearty meal?
 Try some of my other popular Biryani recipes: